meg-hz/AF-annotation/README.md

 # AF Annotation Code Set
-A collection of scripts used to generate and obtain information from Human protein files retrieved from the Alphafold repository
+A collection of scripts used to generate and obtain information from Human protein files retrieved from the Alphafold repository.
 ## Table of Contents
 -  Basic Protein related
 	1. PDB_modules.py